amit-devb/zetten/README.md

 # Zetten
 Zetten is a fast, deterministic task runner for Python backend projects, written in Rust.
-It provides a reliable way to run common backend tasks-tests, linters, type checks, builds-using a single execution engine that behaves the same locally and in CI.
+It provides a reliable way to run common backend tasks - tests, linters, type checks, builds - using a single execution engine that behaves the same locally and in CI.
+Zetten replaces ad-hoc setups built from Makefiles, shell scripts, nox/tox, and CI YAML glue with a small, explicit, and predictable tool.
-Zetten is inspired by tools like make, nox, just, and cargo, but is designed specifically for modern Python workflows.
+Zetten is inspired by tools like make, nox, just, and cargo, but is designed specifically for modern Python backend workflows.

 ---